keystone-engine/keypatch/README.md

 - To revert (undo) the last patching, choose menu `Edit | Keypatch | Undo last patching`.

-- To do some code assembling (without overwritting binary), open **Keypatch Assembler** from menu `Edit | Keypatch | Assembler`.
+- To search for assembly instructions (without overwritting binary), open **Keypatch Search** from menu `Edit | Keypatch | Search`.
-    - Choose the architecture, address, endian mode & syntax, then type assembly instruction in the `Assembly` box.
+    - Choose the architecture, address, endian mode & syntax, then type assembly instructions in the `Assembly` box.
     - Keypatch would *automatically* update the encoding in the `Encode` box while you are typing, without waiting for `ENTER` keystroke.
+    - When you click `Search` button, Keypatch would look for all the occurences of the instructions, and show the result in a new form.

 <p align="center">
 <img src="screenshots/keypatch_assembler.png" height="360" />